 If you are using the School Minibus you must be on the list of approved drivers held by the Bursar.
 Please also adhere to the School's Minibus Policy.
-For visits involving travel over some distance, the driving should be shared, or 'adequate breaks planned', and therefore the party should in most circumstances include at least two approved drivers per vehicle.
+For visits involving travel over some distance, the driving should be shared, or 'adequate breaks planned', and therefore the party should, in most circumstances, include at least two approved drivers per vehicle.
 Clarification should be sought from either the Trips Manager, or the Deputy Head (Co-Curricular & Operational).
+A copy of the School's Minibus Breakdown Policy should be included in the trip pack.